-- A BMI between 35 and 40, if accompanied by a high-risk comorbid condition such as life-threatening cardiopulmonary problems (i.e., severe sleep apnea, Pickwickian syndrome, and obesity-related cardiomyopathy) or severe diabetes mellitus.
+- A BMI between 35-40, if accompanied by a high-risk comorbid condition such as life-threatening cardiopulmonary problems (i.e., severe sleep apnea, Pickwickian syndrome, and obesity-related cardiomyopathy) or severe diabetes mellitus.

-- A BMI of 35-40 who also has obesity-induced physical problems that interfere with lifestyle may also be considered (i.e., obesity prohibits a person from being treated for a joint disease, or body size problems preclude or severely interfere with ones employment, family function and/or ability to walk).
+- A BMI of 35-40, if accompanied by obesity-induced physical problems that interfere with your lifestyle may also be considered (i.e., obesity prohibits a person from being treated for a joint disease, or body size problems preclude or severely interfere with employment, family function and/or ability to walk).

 It’s always important to check with your health insurance provider to confirm what aspects of care qualify for coverage under your plan.
 For managed care and HMO patients, please remember to obtain the required approvals and referrals when necessary from your primary care physician throughout the bariatric surgery process.

-Here are some of important questions to ask your insurance carrier before undergoing bariatric care:
+Here are some important questions to ask your insurance carrier before undergoing bariatric care:

-- Are these bariatric services covered benefit under my policy?
+- Are these bariatric services covered under my policy?